johnkegz/greateducators-app/Readme.md

-# GREAT EDUCATORS MOBILE APP
+# CONNECT MOBILE APP

-It creates audiences for retired educationists to share their experiences with new office bearers in the system by putting up a forum where they can be reached formally for consultation.
+It creates creates a platform for sharing information.

 ### Features